- 8 minutes to read

 • Monitoring thresholds for public, private, and system queues

-• Age verification (warning/error)
+• Age-based thresholds (warning/error)

-• Count (warning/error)
+• Count-based thresholds (warning/error)

-• Purge messages
+• Purge messages from active queues

-• Enable and Disable Monitoring
+• Enable and Disable monitoring

 MSMQ Service